 - These are called lender overlays

-Lenders Overlays Explained
+Lender Overlays Explained

-What are mortgage lender overlays?
+What are overlays imposed by mortgage lenders?

-- Every lender can have their own lender overlays when it comes to what type of borrower they want
+Every lender can have their own lender overlays when it comes to what type of borrower they want:

-- There are two types of mortgage lending criteria
+There are two types of mortgage lending criteria:

 - The first is government and conventional loan minimum requirements